 When our son was born, he weighed 6 pounds 5 oz., and we had issues with him latching from the start.
-Part of the problem was me having flat nipples, so the nurse gave us a shield and showed me how to use it, and he seemed to do much better.
+Part of the problem was I had flat nipples, so the nurse gave us a shield and showed me how to use it, and he seemed to do much better.
 He seemed to be a very content and alert baby.
-During our hospital stay he lost almost 10 percent of his birth weight and we were discharged to see our pediatrician for follow up.
+He lost almost 10 percent of his birth weight during our hospital stay, and we were discharged to see our pediatrician for a follow-up.

-We continued to use the shield because he really struggled to latch without it and were told to put it back on if he got really frustrated trying to latch.
-I started to notice that the shield would be full of milk when he finished.
-I also noticed that he wanted to eat for very long periods of time and didn’t seem to ever be settled during or after feeds.
+We continued to use the shield because he struggled to latch without it and were told to put it back on if he got frustrated trying to latch.
+I noticed that the shield would be full of milk when he finished.
+I also noticed that he wanted to eat for very long periods of time and didn’t seem ever to be settled during or after feeds.

-My friends in Facebook mommy groups said this was pretty typical behavior, and that he was just cluster feeding, so I continued to let him eat as often as he wanted, for as long as he wanted.
-I also never felt like my milk really came in, at least not the way my friends had described it.
-He didn’t get back up to his original weight by his 1 week visit, but the doctor didn’t seem overly concerned at that point because he was having wet and dirty diapers.
+My friends in Facebook mommy groups said this was pretty typical behavior and that he was just cluster feeding, so I continued to let him eat as often as he wanted, for as long as he wanted.
+I also never felt like my milk came in, at least not how my friends had described it.
+He didn’t get back up to his original weight by his 1-week visit, but the doctor didn’t seem overly concerned at that point because he had wet and dirty diapers.

-My mom called me one day, and I was on the verge of a mental break down when she said, “he needs you to be healthy and sane far more than he needs breast milk.”
-It was in that moment that I felt a little bit of weight lift off my shoulders.
+My mom called me one day, and I was on the verge of a mental breakdown when she said, “he needs you to be healthy and sane far more than he needs breast milk.”
+At that moment, I felt a little bit of weight lift off my shoulders.
 I made an appointment to talk to his doctor about not breastfeeding.
-I was having a really hard time accepting it and was worried that she might push me to keep breastfeeding.
+I had difficulty accepting it and worried that she might push me to keep breastfeeding.